Rule of Rescue: Criticism

-“Reconciling the rule of rescue with cost-effectiveness” is important during pandemics.
-Most states have ignored cost-effectiveness analysis in applying lockdowns and delaying regular medical interventions with the “Rule of rescue”-argument during the 2020-2021 Covid-19 pandemic.
+"Reconciling the rule of rescue with cost-effectiveness" is important during pandemics.
+Most states have ignored cost-effectiveness analysis in applying lockdowns and delaying regular medical interventions with the "Rule of rescue"-argument during the 2020–2021 COVID-19 pandemic.

-Orr and Wolff in 2014 profoundly argued that the “Rule of rescue” is the result of wrong reasoning.
-Cost-effectiveness reasoning with the aid of QALYs always leads to moral superior outcomes and optimal public health outcome, given constraints of resources and competing interests.
+Orr and Wolff in 2014 profoundly argued that the "Rule of rescue" is the result of wrong reasoning.
+Cost-effectiveness reasoning with the aid of QALYs always leads to morally superior outcomes and optimal public health outcome, given constraints of resources and competing interests.
 In an unconstrained situation without conflicting interests, the rule of rescue leads to rightly perceived results, without causing (macro) problems.